 One Kings Lane offers a rotating selection of both vintage and antique rugs from around the globe.
 If you can look beyond the four-figure prices on some of their antique pieces, you’ll see a selection of rugs that range from Navajo to Swedish to Chinese and beyond.
 While many sellers specialize in a style or area of the world, the wide-ranging assortment might change up what you imagine when you think of a vintage rug.

 If you’ve ever wished you had a designer best friend who could pick out your rugs for you, look no further than Sister Golden.
-Started by a mother-daughter duo back in 2014, the online shop curates unique vintage, thrifted, and artisanal goods from around the world.
+Founded in 2014 by a mother-daughter duo, the online shop curates unique vintage, thrifted, and artisanal goods from around the world.
 Their curated rug selection includes area rugs as well as mini rugs perfect for doormats or even bath mats.
 They work with sellers in Morocco and Turkey to stock their shop.

 Vintage Rug Shop